burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 void f(T&& arg)
 {}
 ```
 can binds everything.
-The term that has been used to describe that (by Skott Meyers) has obtained a name universal reference.
+The term that has been used to describe that (by Skott Meyers) has obtained a name *universal reference*.

 # Variants of Casting